-36 Sector refers to residential and commercialCommercial and industrialIndustrial(C&I) Programs pursuant to Section 8-103B and 8-104; and Third-Party Energy Efficiency Implementation Program pursuant to Section 8-103B(g)(4)-): Income Qualified Programs; private and public sector Programs; and Demonstration of Breakthrough Equipment and Devices.

-37 Program Administrators will also report information on low income, public sector, public housing, and market transformation consistent with Program delivery requirements of Sections 8-103B and 8-104 of the Act.
-38 Should Program-level narratives should include Demonstration of Breakthrough Equipment and Devices as a separate Program.
+Sector refers to residential and Commercial and Industrial (C&I) Programs pursuant to Section 8-103B and 8-104; and Third-Party Energy Efficiency Implementation Program pursuant to Section 8-103B(g)(4); Income Qualified Programs; private and public sector Programs; and Demonstration of Breakthrough Equipment and Devices.
+Program Administrators will also report information on low income, public sector, public housing, and market transformation consistent with Program delivery requirements of Sections 8-103B and 8-104 of the Act.
+Program-level narratives should include Demonstration of Breakthrough Equipment and Devices.